top of page

 • Eraser: Mistakes happen, even to the most seasoned artists.
 An eraser is your trusty companion for corrections and adjustments.

-• Drawing paper: Choose a paper that suits your style.
+• Drawing paper or Sketchbook: Choose a paper that suits your style.
 Smooth paper is great for detailed work, while textured paper can add character to your drawing.

 • Optional: Colored pencils, markers, or paints can bring your octopus to life with vibrant colors.